hunj/hunj.github.io/resume.md

 **Mentor & Development Lead** <small>@ Hackathon Mentors - Remote (Jan 2020 - Present)</small>

 - Volunteer at hackathons to help attendees brainstorm, ideate, and troubleshoot during the event
-- (Currently) creating a website using  that displays upcoming hackathon events and provides a community to keep attendees connected
+- (Currently) creating a website that displays upcoming hackathon events and provides a community forum to keep attendees and organizers connected

 # Education